← Back to Blog

 The problem: we don’t have a car.

-But when we explained our situation, they offered another option — a pickup service.
+When we explained our situation, they offered another option — a pickup service.
 They would send someone to our place with a scale, weigh the bags on-site, load everything up, and haul it away.

 The Lesson

 If you’re restoring an akiya in Japan, don’t accept the first quote for waste removal.
-Private companies charge enormous premiums for convenience.
+Private companies charge significant premiums for convenience.
 Municipal or semi-public waste disposal services are dramatically cheaper, and many offer pickup options even if you don’t have a vehicle.

-Here’s what we’d recommend:
+What we’d recommend:

 1. Call your local waste disposal center first — not a private company